Last Updated on

-Is the classic car market overheating?
-And where is the classic car market going?
+Is the classic car market overheating and where is the market going?
 We speak to a classic car auctioneer to get the inside line.

 “Judging from our last two sales, I’d want to be selling pre-war cars”

 Much has been written about the classic car market in recent years.

 In 2008 classic cars was just another hobbyists market.